Temple Mount

-Among Muslims, the whole plaza is revered as "the Noble Sanctuary" or as the al-Aqsa Mosque, the second oldest mosque in Islam, and one of the three Sacred Mosques, the holiest sites in Islam.
-The courtyard (sahn) can host more than 400,000 worshippers, making it one of the largest mosques in the world.
+The Al-Aqsa mosque compound atop the site is the second oldest mosque in Islam, and one of the three Sacred Mosques, the holiest sites in Islam; it is revered as "the Noble Sanctuary".
+Its courtyard (sahn) can host more than 400,000 worshippers, making it one of the largest mosques in the world.

 For Sunni and Shia Muslims alike, it ranks as the third holiest site in Islam.
-The plaza includes the location regarded as where the Islamic prophet Muhammad ascended to heaven, and served as the first "qibla", the direction Muslims turn towards when praying.
-As in Judaism, Muslims also associate the site with Solomon and other prophets who are also venerated in Islam.
+The plaza includes the location regarded as where Muhammad ascended bodily into heaven, and served as the initial qibla, the direction Muslims turn towards when praying.
+As in Judaism, Muslims also associate the site with Solomon and other prophets also venerated in Islam.
 The site, and the term "al-Aqsa", in relation to the whole plaza, is also a central identity symbol for Palestinians, including Palestinian Christians.

-Since the Crusades launched by the Latin Church (11th–13th century), the Muslim community of Jerusalem has managed the site through the Jerusalem Islamic Waqf.
-The site, along with the whole of East Jerusalem (which includes the Old City), was controlled by Jordan from 1948 until 1967, and has been occupied by Israel since the Six-Day War of 1967.
-Shortly after capturing the site, Israel handed its administration back to the Waqf under the Jordanian Hashemite custodianship, while maintaining Israeli security control.
-The Israeli government enforces a ban on prayer by non-Muslims as part of an arrangement usually referred to as the "status quo."
-The site remains a major focal point of the Arab–Israeli conflict.
+Since the Crusades, the Muslim community of Jerusalem has managed the site through the Jerusalem Waqf.
+The site, along with the whole of East Jerusalem (which includes the Old City), was controlled by Jordan from 1948 until 1967 and has been occupied by Israel since the Six-Day War of 1967.
+Shortly after capturing the site, Israel handed its administration back to the Waqf under the Hashemite (Jordanian) custodianship while maintaining Israeli security control.
+Israel enforces a ban on prayer by non-Muslims as part of an arrangement usually referred to as the "status quo".
+The site remains a major focal point of the Israeli–Palestinian conflict.